TheWizardsCode/DevLogger/README.md

 We use [PackageTools](https://github.com/3dtbd/unity-package-tools) to create our releases.
 To build a release:

   0. Alongside your working repository checkout the `release/stable` branch of this repo
-  1. Update (at least) the version number in the `PackageManifestConfig` in the root of the `Assets` folder
+  1. Update (at least) the version number in the `Release Candidate PackageManifestConfig` in the root of the `Assets` folder
   2. Click `Generate VersionConstants.cs` in the inspector
   3. Commit the new constants file to Git
   4. Click `Export Package Source`